Sleep Disorders

-Sleep disorders are a group of conditions that can interfere with the normal process of falling asleep, staying asleep, or getting restful sleep.
-Some common sleep disorders include:
+Sleep disorders are a group of conditions that interfere with the normal process of falling asleep, staying asleep, or getting restful sleep.
+There are several types of disorders along with their own sleep disorders symptoms.

 - Insomnia: difficulty falling asleep or staying asleep, or waking up feeling unrefreshed